 Program Assistant Prerequisites and Responsibilities

-- At a minimum, PA applicants to Level 1 trainings must have already graduated (i.e., earned a Certificate of Completion) from a Level 1 IFS training program.
-Preference may be given to PA applicants who are Certified IFS Therapists or Certified IFS Practitioners.
+- PA applicants to Level 1 trainings must have already graduated from a Level 1 training program.
+Preference may be given to PA applicants who are IFS Certified.

-- At a minimum, PA applicants to Level 2 trainings must have already graduated from a Level 2 training program.
-Preference may be given to PA applicants who are Certified IFS Therapists or Certified IFS Practitioners.
+- PA applicants to Level 2 trainings must have already graduated from a Level 2 training program.
+Preference may be given to PA applicants who are IFS Certified.

 - Commitment to attend all training days (see training schedules on each training's website brochure)